EM4Volts/NAWA/README.md

 # NAWA

-A NieR: Automata Weapon Manager allowing to add completely custom weapons to the game
+A NieR: Automata Weapon Assembler allowing to add completely custom weapons to the game